mandelsoft/documents/config/README.md

 handle multiple specialized installers for different kinds of installation steps.
 The configuration description may describe multiple, now typed, elements according to those types.
-Every type has assigned special code, which is responsible to map the described elements of this type to elements in the target environment.
+Every type has assigned specialized code, which is responsible to map the described elements of this type to elements in the target environment.
 The data plane/control plane concept of *Kubernetes* is an example for this pattern.

-But the most common use-case of this pattern in the domain of installers is to provide some kind of DSL, which can be used to describe multiple interdependent installation steps to describe the installation of an application.
-The installer for a particular application is developed with the DSL provided by the framework by orchestrating instances of the predefined installation types.
+But the most common use-case of this pattern in the domain of installers is to provide some kind of generalized DSL, which can be used to compose multiple interdependent installation steps to describe the installation of a product.
+The installer for a particular application is developed with the DSL provided by the framework by composing instances of the predefined installation types.
 To still offer the possibility to describe particular installation instances for the described application, the framework again provides the support for a separated specification of configuration values, which can be used to parameterize the elements described by the DSL.

 <center>
 <img src="./media/framework-values.png" style="width:55%" />
 </center>

-Now, the DSL part used to describe the installation elements is used to *implement* the installer and the installation instance specific  value configuration is used to concretize the variation points offered by the application installer.
+Now, the DSL part provided by the framework and used to describe a composition of the supported installation elements is used to *implement* the installer.
+And the installation instance specific value configuration is used to concretize the variation points offered by the installer.

-The final installer consists of a dedicated product specific DSL orchestration and the application independent generic installer framework.
-It is some kind of cascaded application of the initial installer layout.
+As a result, the final installer consists of a dedicated product specific DSL composition and the product independent generic installer framework.
+It is some kind of cascaded application of the initial installer layout as shown in the previous section.
+The DSL interpretation if typically integral part of the basic installer code.

 The idea behind this concept is to simplify and standardize the development of installers.

-The installation problem is decomposed into low-level fine granular elements offered by the (extensible) installation framework.
-Instead of writing general purpose code, now the composition is described on the DSL level.
+The installation problem is decomposed into the description of low-level fine granular elements offered by the (potentially extensible) installation framework.
+Instead of writing general purpose code, now the composition of those elements is described on the DSL level.
+The coordination and the mapping of the descriptive elements to the target environment is handled by the basic installer framework and its type specific mapping implementations.

 A typical example for such an environment is *Terraform* with *HCL* as configuration DSL or even *Crossplane* enriched by extensions for various